The natural world offers a plethora of photographic opportunities and once you learn the basics - you'll soon be hooked

 That’s it for part 1 of my ‘Introduction to Wildlife Photography’.

-In the following parts (coming soon) we are going to looking at the basic camera settings and how to get started composing some beautiful images before moving on to some advanced techniques!
+In part 2 we are going to looking at the basic camera settings and how to get started composing some beautiful images before moving on to some advanced techniques!
+Read on here.

 All images by Tom Mason.